earthstar-project/application-formats/formats/server_settings/SPEC_1.0.md

-# Server settings schema
+# Server settings format

 <dl>
 	<dt>Namespace</dt><dd>`server-settings`</dd>
 	<dt>Version</dt><dd>1.0</dd>
 </dl>

-This is a document schema for describing the configuration of an Earthstar server's hosted shares.
+This is a document application format for describing the configuration of an Earthstar server's hosted shares.

 More settings may be added in future versions.